gratipay/gratipay.com/www/about/policies/terms-of-service.md

 either party breaches the terms of the agreement (e.g. if the Team fails to provide the promised services).

-  1. Gratipay does not provide refunds.
+  1. Gratipay is not obligated to provide refunds under any circumstance.
 Teams are responsible for producing the Open Work they offer.
 Gratipay does not hold funds on behalf of Teams, and does not warrant or guarantee that Teams will provide the Open Work they promise.

 1. Payroll Rules